sdlab-naist/website/README.en.md

 ```

 2. Create a branch for working.
-Replace `name-of-branch` with an appropriate name to discribe your edit.
+Replace `name-of-branch` with an appropriate name to describe your edit.
 ```
 git checkout -b name-of-branch
 ```